nchand271989/cryptotrackermobile/Readme.md

 The background and styles adapt based on favorite status.
 The primary color for favorites is `#1e40af`, and the normal background color is `#1f2937`.

+## ⭐ Feature Highlight: Marking a Coin as Favorite

+Users can **long-press** on any coin card to **add or remove** it from their favorites list.
+This interaction offers a quick and intuitive way to manage preferred coins.

 ---

 ## ▶️ How to View in Expo Snack Online